Purpose and Need

 Alternative Groups

-All alternative groups will be further evaluated in the environmental impact statement to arrive at a selected alternative.
+All alternative groups are being evaluated in the environmental impact statement to arrive at a selected alternative.
 Explore each alternative in detail.

 No